JaredDyreson/ridge/README.md

 # ridge
-A small two dimension matrix ADT library written in Rust
+A small two dimension matrix ADT written in Rust